JoinedSenses/TF2-SpecList/README.md

 # TF2-SpecList
 Spectator List with a modification to allow mods to hide themselves.
+This modification also includes clientprefs to save /spechide preference.

 ## Commands:
  * sm_speclist - Show/Hide spec list